xdmushui/partner-center-sdk/develop/download-customer-agreement-template.md

 ## Prerequisites

 - If you are using the Partner Center .NET SDK, version 1.14 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
-This scenario supports App+User authentication.
+This scenario only supports App+User authentication.
-- The country to which the Microsoft Customer Agreement template applies.
+- The customer's country to which the Microsoft Customer Agreement template applies.
 - The language in which the Microsoft Customer Agreement template should be localized.

 # [.NET](#tab/dotnet)